How to Start Growing Microgreens: A Beginner's Guide

 If you're asking "Which one should I choose?", here's our honest advice:

 For complete beginners who want an all-in-one solution: Start with the 7x14 OTG Microgreen Tray Kit.
 It includes everything, has a manageable learning curve, and produces the right amount of microgreens for personal use while you're learning.
-(You can fit 4 side by side per shelf on the grow rack we recommend = 16 trays total)
+You can fit 4 side by side per shelf on the grow rack we recommend (16 trays total).

 For variety testing and modular expansion: The 10x10 trays give you maximum flexibility to grow multiple varieties and scale up systematically.
 These pair perfectly with the starter rack we recommended.
-(You can fit 3 side by side per shelf on the grow rack we recommend = 12 trays total)
+You can fit 3 side by side per shelf on the grow rack we recommend (12 trays total).

-You truly can't go wrong with any of these options—they all work beautifully for growing microgreens.
+You truly can't go wrong with any of these options.
+They all work beautifully for growing microgreens.
 Choose based on your space, budget, and how you want to approach learning.
 And remember, you can always start with one tray type and add others later as you discover what works best for your situation.

-Choosing Your First Seeds: Start with Easy Winners
+Choosing Your First Seeds: Start With Easy Winners

 With your trays and growing setup sorted, it's time to talk seeds.
 Not all microgreen varieties are created equal when it comes to beginner-friendliness.
 Some varieties are forgiving, fast-growing, and produce abundant yields even when you're still learning.
-Others are fussy, temperamental, or require specific techniques... and patience... to grow well.
+Others are fussy, temperamental, or require specific techniques and patience to grow well.

 For your first grows, stick with these easy, fast-growing varieties from the Brassica family:

-Purple Kohlrabi - Beautiful purple stems with green leaves.
+Purple Kohlrabi: Beautiful purple stems with green leaves.
 Easy to grow, forgiving, and visually stunning.
 The color makes your trays look professional even when you're just starting out.

-Kale - Straightforward, reliable, and nutritious.
+Kale: Straightforward, reliable, and nutritious.
 Grows well in most conditions and doesn't require any special techniques.
+Red Russian Kale and Dino Kale are our two favorites, especially the Red Russian.

-Mustard Greens - Fast-growing with a nice spicy flavor.
+Mustard Greens: Fast-growing with a nice spicy flavor.
 Several varieties available (Red Giant, Golden Frill, etc.), all relatively easy for beginners.
+We personally love the Spicy Oriental Mustard.

 Why start with Brassicas?
 These crops grow abundantly, are forgiving of beginner mistakes, germinate reliably, and are generally pest and disease-resistant.
 They give you quick wins and build your confidence before you move on to more challenging varieties.
-Brassicas are also known to be nutrient dense, easy to create your own fun blends, and taste good on almost everything.
+Brassicas are also known to be nutrient-rich, easy to create your own fun blends, and taste good on almost everything.

 Seeds to avoid as a beginner:

-Beets and Swiss Chard - Require specific techniques (soil sandwich method, longer germination times) and can be frustrating for new growers.
+Beets and Swiss Chard: Require specific techniques (soil sandwich method, longer germination times) and can be frustrating for new growers.

-Cilantro - Slow-growing and can be finicky about conditions - if you decide to grow them, never buy whole seed, always buy split seed for microgreens.
+Cilantro: Slow-growing and can be finicky about conditions.
+If you decide to grow them, never buy whole seed, always buy split seed for microgreens.

-Amaranth and other tiny seeds - Require very precise watering and can be challenging to manage, but well worth the try if you can get them right.
+Amaranth and other tiny seeds: Require very precise watering and can be challenging to manage, but well worth the try if you can get them right.

 Common Beginner Questions Answered